Configure and Run Your First Build

 Run your first build

-You will be redirected to the build result page, where you can watch the build progress and review its results upon the build finishing.
-You can also access your build configuration settings from this page and edit them as required:
+You will be automatically redirected to the Build Results page, where you can watch the build progress and review its results upon the build finish.
+You can also access your build configuration settings from this page and edit them as necessary:

 Tweak your build configuration settings

-You might want to configure the following settings:
+You might want to configure the following settings first:

 Automatic Build Trigger